MauRamos0/Tribute_Page/README.md

 # Tribute_Page
-My first project i did for freecodecamp.org
+The first project I did for freecodecamp.org